Ishai-Marom/Microservices-Training/README.md

 Apps:
 - PostgreSQL = Our database management system.
 By the official PostgreSQL.
 - pgweb = our GUI to the PostgreSQL database.
-By an open-source contributer found on github
+By an open-source contributer found on git-hub

 Sources:
 - https://www.postgresql.org/